Function of the nervous system and some key concepts of neurobiology

 - Effect on GABA Receptors - γ-aminobutyric acid receptors (GABA) are the most abundant receptors in the human brain.
 Neurosteroidal effects on GABA A and GABA B have ginsenosides Rb1, Rb2 , Rc , Re , Rf and Rg1 ( Kimura1994igw ).
 The stabilizing effect on the GABA system explains in part the adaptogenic anti-stress effect of ginseng ( Bhattcharya1999epg , Yuan1998mag ).

-- Examples of other effects - Ginsenoside 20 (S) -Rg 3 inhibits P / Q Ca 2+ channels, Kv 1.4 K + channels, and Na + IIA rat brain channels with an IC50 of tens of μM ( Jeong2004sgr ).
+- Examples of other effects - Ginsenoside 20 (S) -Rg 3 inhibits P / Q Ca 2+ channels, Kv 1.4 K + channels and Na + IIA rat brain channels with an IC50 of tens of μM ( Jeong2004sgr ).
 According to Jiang1996mag and Liu1995egr , gssd.
 Rb 1 and Rg 1 increase Na / K-pump activity.
 According to the Cao1990ieg ginsenoside Rb 1 Na / K-pump, it inhibits with an IC50 of 6.3 μM.
 Ginseng has direct effects against pain perception (and also indirect pain-relieving effects by inhibiting inflammation ).
 Ginseng positively affects sleep - for example panaxosid majonoside-R 2 in stressed animals restores sleeping capacity ( Huong1998aem ).
 Positive effect on sleep is also reported in animal studies Lee1990cip and in the Han2013erg clinical study.
-At the same time, ginseng facilitates the ability to suppress sleep, so " insomnia " is the most common complaint when using ginseng.
-Ginseng stabilizes the activity of neurons and makes it easier to overcome withdrawal symptoms in drug withdrawal .
+At the same time, however, ginseng makes it easier to suppress sleep, so " insomnia " is the most common complaint when using ginseng.
+Ginseng stabilizes the activity of neurons and makes it easier to overcome withdrawal symptoms when consuming drugs .